 Shepherd served as the Territorial Governor of the District of Columbia from 1873 to 1874.
 Today, many of the infrastructure improvements we take for granted are the result of his efforts to improve the city through public works improvements.

-Alexander R. Shepherd remains a man of contradiction 107 years after his death.
+Alexander R. Shepherd remains a man of contradiction 114 years after his death.
+Shepherd’s public legacy is one of great personal achievement as the builder of modern Washington, but his obsession with the physical infrastructure relegated social justice to second place.
 Born in Washington in 1835, the descendant of Charles County, Md. slave-holding tobacco planters, Shepherd left school early to support his family after his father’s premature death.
-He demonstrated business acumen when he joined as an apprentice, became a partner, and soon owner of the J.W.
+He demonstrated business acumen when he joined as an apprentice, became a partner, and was soon owner of the J.W.
 Thompson plumbing establishment, Washington’s largest.

 After volunteer service in a Washington militia unit at the outbreak of the Civil War, Shepherd found a second calling in politics and was elected President of the Washington Common Council at the start of his second term in 1862.
 Shepherd realized the impossibility of creating a modern city in Washington because of its fragmented governing system of three separate jurisdictions and because it had scant financial support from Congress for public works.